synera-ai/nextchat-local/docs/projects/active/v1/feature-documentation-performance-optimization-v1.0.0.md

 ## Access Information

+- **Source Directory**: `./docs/` - Original documentation (source of truth)
-- **Content Directory**: `./content/docs/` - All documentation content
+- **Content Directory**: `./content/docs/` - Duplicated documentation content
 - **Asset Directory**: `./content/docs/images/` - All documentation assets
 - **Documentation URL**: `http://localhost:3000/docs` - Access point
 - **Performance Monitoring**: Available through performance dashboard

-## Status: 🔄 IN PROGRESS
+## Status: ⏸️ BLOCKED - INCOMPLETE CONTENT DUPLICATION

-The documentation performance optimization is currently in the implementation phase.
-The performance analysis and planning is complete, and we're beginning the core performance optimization to ensure excellent performance with the extensive documentation content through static generation, image optimization, and comprehensive monitoring.
+The documentation performance optimization is currently blocked due to incomplete content duplication.
+Only 17 out of 117+ files have been duplicated to the Fumadocs system.
+Performance optimization cannot be completed until all content is duplicated and the navigation system is complete.
+Current completion: ~15% of total content.